open-source-labs/tkyo-drift/tkyo-drift/README.md

 - `1.0` → Identical direction (no drift)
 - `0.0` → Orthogonal (maximum drift)

-Normalization ensures magnitude doesn’t influence the result, so only the _direction_ of the vector matters.
+Normalization ensures magnitude doesn't influence the result, so only the _direction_ of the vector matters.
 Additionally, we are calculating the Euclidean Distance.
 This metric is not scale-invariant and is typically larger in magnitude.
-It’s useful in conjunction with cosine similarity to detect both directional and magnitude-based drift.
+It's useful in conjunction with cosine similarity to detect both directional and magnitude-based drift.

 ## How we get the Baseline (B)